-The Greater Prince Albert Municipal Area covers an area of 8,153 km2 and Incorporates the towns and surrounding farm areas of Klaarstroom, Prince Albert, Prince Albert Road, and Leeu-Gamka.
-With a population of just 15, 389, this Category B Municipality is the second smallest municipality in the Western Cape with agriculture and tourism as its main economic drivers.
+The Greater Prince Albert Municipal Area covers an area of 8,153 km2 and incorporates the towns and surrounding farm areas of Klaarstroom, Prince Albert, Prince Albert Road, and Leeu-Gamka.
+The Census 2022 data indicates that the greater municipal area is home to 17, 836 residents, of whom the majority reside in the town of Prince Albert.
+This Category B Municipality is ranked as the second smallest municipality in the Western Cape with agriculture and tourism as its main economic drivers.

 Nestling in the heart of the Central Karoo, the Prince Albert Municipality's vision is to establish the area as one characterized by high quality of living and service delivery.
-Serving a population of 17, 386, the Municipality is committed to putting the people first and improving quality of life by unleashing the area's potential.
+The Municipality is committed to putting the people first and improving quality of life by unleashing the area's potential.